 Last MLB spring training tenant and year: Padres (1993).

-plays there now: Yuma Criminals (no, that’s not a misprint), a high school team and, depending on their financial
+primarily plays there now: Yuma Criminals (no, that’s not a misprint), a high school team and, depending on

 Other former Arizona Cactus League facilities of note: You can still make out Compadre Stadium,